Let’s talk about Planetary Boundaries

 I want to deep dive a little bit on a framework suggested by Rockström, et al. (2009) called the Planetary Boundaries Framework.
 It defines 9 boundaries that we as humans should stay under in order to ensure Earth can continue to regulate itself and therefore provide humanity a “safe operating space”.
-In this article we will discuss why the Planetary Boundaries Framework is important, its origin and what the outcomes of this research means for sustainable development.
+In this article we will discuss why the Planetary Boundaries Framework is important, its origin and what the outcomes of this research mean for sustainable development.

 The boundaries are not equivalent to a global threshold or tipping point.
 Meaning that overshooting one boundary does not automatically mean an unwanted consequence.
 But the further these boundaries are crossed the higher the risk of creating irreversible changes and fewer the opportunities to prepare for these changes.